joeyvigil/SOTC_rules/README.md

 5 | 16 = 4 + 8 + 4 | 3 = 0 + 2 + 1
 6 | 19 = 1 + 12 + 6 | 0 = 0 + 0 + 0

-Players randomly draw three races, choose one that they will play as during the game, and discard the others.
+Players randomly draw two races, choose one that they will play as during the game, and discard the other.
 Place this card face down and reveal it either at the start of the game or during its first use.
 Shuffle deck of cards.
 First player determined by dice roll or some other random element.
 2nd player is to the left of 1st player, 3rd player is to the left of 2nd player etc. (i.e. Clockwise turns)

 First player places 1-4 ship(s) on a planet of his choice, then places 1-4 ship(s) on any of the surrounding planets.
 This would mean that if they placed 4 ships on a planet and 4 ships on the surrounding 6 spaces, than that player placed 28 ships (4x7) on their first turn.